(Revised Summer, 2017)

 - The additional 20 chairs may be distributed throughout the voice parts, at the discretion of the region chair, based on the percentage of students auditioning in each room.

-3. Regions may include additional choirs such as Female and/or Male Choruses chosen from students who score higher than chair 21 in each section.
+3. Regions may include additional choirs such as Treble and/or Tenor/Bass Choruses chosen from students who score higher than chair 21 in each section.

-4. Junior high all region choirs may be structured as a mixed choir as described above or as separate male and female choruses with the exact numbers in each section determined by the region directors.
+4. Junior high all region choirs may be structured as an SATB choir as described above or as separate treble and/or tenor/bass choruses with the exact numbers in each section determined by the region directors.
 (Summer 2012)

-5. Openings in the mixed choir will be filled by moving students up from the male & female choruses.
+5. Openings in the SATB choir will be filled by moving students up from the Treble & Tenor/Bass choruses.

-- Students in the male and female choruses will have the option to move or not.
+- Students in the Treble and Tenor/Bass choruses will have the option to move or not.

 - When a student declines the offer to move the option will be extended to the next chair until the position is filled.

-- Alternates will be moved into the male and female choruses as slots are available.
+- Alternates will be moved into the Treble and Tenor/Bass choruses as slots are available.

 - Alternate placement will take place as quickly as possible in the first rehearsal.

 SECTION 3.7. – ALL REGION CLINIC